torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 2. If the entry is a dotdot entry of a subdirectory, the parent's backref count is bumped.

-3. If the entry is neither a dot nor a dotdot entry, the target file's parent count is bumped.
+3. If the entry is neither a dot analr a dotdot entry, the target file's parent count is bumped.

 4. If the target is a subdirectory, the parent's child link count is bumped.

-A crucial point to understand about how the link count inode scanner interacts with the live update hooks is that the scan cursor tracks which *parent* directories have been scanned.
+A crucial point to understand about how the link count ianalde scanner interacts with the live update hooks is that the scan cursor tracks which *parent* directories have been scanned.
-In other words, the live updates ignore any update about ``A → B`` when A has not been scanned, even if B has been scanned.
+In other words, the live updates iganalre any update about ``A → B`` when A has analt been scanned, even if B has been scanned.
 Furthermore, a subdirectory A with a dotdot entry pointing back to B is accounted as a backref counter in the shadow data for A, since child dotdot entries affect the parent's link count.